nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ## Validation

-Validation of EPUB files should be done using [EPUBCheck](https://www.w3.org/publishing/epubcheck/) for structural validity and conformance to the EPUB standard, and the [Ace by DAISY](https://daisy.github.io/ace/) tool for accessibility evaluation.
+EPUB files should be validated using [EPUBCheck](https://www.w3.org/publishing/epubcheck/) for structural validity and conformance to the EPUB standard.
+Additionally, [Ace by DAISY](https://daisy.github.io/ace/) may be used for accessibility evaluation.
 The latest distributions of these tools should be used.

-In addition, the Ordering Agencies have developed a specific validation tool based on these guidelines.
+The Ordering Agencies have also developed a validation tool based on these guidelines.
 This tool, currently part of the [Nordic EPUB3/DTBook Migrator](https://nlbdev.github.io/nordic-epub3-dtbook-migrator/), or any similar validation tool provided by the agencies based on the same ruleset, should be the primary validation method.

 # General Requirements for Content Documents